tamilore-bello/schulze-meals/README.md

 <br>

 **Potential next improvements**
-Implementing a DAO instead of using function defintions (methods) would be more architecturally sound. <br>
+<br>Implementing a DAO instead of using function defintions (methods) would be more architecturally sound. <br>
 Also, using objects rather than simple lists would improve readability. <br>
 Finally, many of the parsing and fetching of intitial data coudld benefit from seperation (different classes / files.) <br>
 Some parameters are hardcoded, this can be optimized as well.  <br>